ibm-cloud-docs/apiconnect/tutorials/tut_discover_apis.md

 **Note:** Use a different email address than the one used to create your developer portal in the previous tutorial.
 ![API Products](images/32-create-new-account.png)

-3. Once the developer account is created, log in to view the home page.
+3. After the developer account is created, log in to view the home page.
 You must have an app to subscribe to the APIs.
 Select **Apps** to go to the registered apps page.
   ![API Products](images/33-login.png)

 4. To register a new application, select **Create new App**.